NavidAnjum/Email_with_Laravel9_jobs_queue/README.md

 ## Laravel Queue and Jobs

-    When user is sending email or upload a CSV,it may take long time but using queue we can reduce the wait time.
+When user is sending email or upload a CSV,it may take long time but using queue we can show the success message instantly.
 When we run php artisan queue:work it will strart the queue one by one.With the help of Jobs we will dispatch queue one by one.

 ## License